RevoU-FSSE-2/week-6-muhammad-avicena/README.md

   - Express.js
 - Docker

 # Installation and Deployment ⚙️
+The project has been successfully deployed using Railway.
+You can access the production version of the website by following this link: [https://week6.avicena.dev](https://week6.avicena.dev/).

 ### Get to know Docker !
 Using Docker, you can quickly deploy and scale applications into any environment and know your code will run.